soundman666/ms-365-mcp-server/src/generated/README.md

 This directory contains the generated TypeScript client for the Microsoft 365 API based on the OpenAPI specification.

-> **Important Note for NPM Package Users**:
-> The source file `client.ts` (approximately 1MB) is excluded from the npm package to reduce package size,
-> but the compiled JavaScript file `client.js` is included.
-This means the package is fully functional,
-> but you won't see the TypeScript source in the node_modules directory.

 ## The Evolution

 ### Version 1: AI-Generated Mappings